Lithuania: Economy

-Lithuania has an open and mixed economy that is classified as high-income economy by the World Bank.
+Lithuania has an open and mixed economy that is classified as a high-income economy by the World Bank.
+As of 2017 the three largest sectors were services (63% of GDP), industry (24%) and agriculture (3%).
+On 1 January 2015, the euro became the national currency, replacing litas, which had been in circulation since 1993.

-According to data from 2016, the three largest sectors in Lithuanian economy are – services (68.3% of GDP), industry (28.5%) and agriculture (3.3%).
-World Economic Forum's Global Competitiveness Report ranks Lithuania 41st (of 137 ranked countries).

-Lithuania joined NATO in 2004, EU in 2004, Schengen in 2007 and OECD in 2018.

-On 1 January 2015, the euro became the national currency, replacing litas at the rate of EUR 1.00 = LTL 3.45280.

-Agricultural products and food comprise 18.3% of exports; other major sectors include chemical products and plastics (17.8%), machinery and appliances (15.8%), mineral products (14.7%), wood and furniture (12.5%).
-According to data from 2016, more than half of all Lithuanian exports go to 7 countries including Russia (14%), Latvia (9.9%), Poland (9.1%), Germany (7.7%), Estonia (5.3%), Sweden (4.8%) and United Kingdom (4.3%).
-Exports equaled 81.31 percent of Lithuania's GDP in 2017.
+Mineral products comprised the largest share of exports (14%) in 2024; other major sectors include machinery and appliances, electrical equipment (14%), chemical products (11%), food, beverages and tobacco products (9%).
+The largest markets for exports were Latvia (12%), Poland (10%), and Germany (9%).
+Exports equaled 88% of GDP in 2022.

-Lithuanian GDP experienced very high real growth rates for decade up to 2009, peaking at 11.1% in 2007.
-As a result, the country was often termed as a Baltic Tiger.
-However, in 2009 due to a global financial crisis marked experienced a drastic decline – GDP contracted by 14.9% and unemployment rate reached 17.8% in 2010.
-After the decline of 2009, Lithuanian annual economic growth has been much slower compared to pre-2009 years.
-According to IMF, financial conditions are conducive to growth and financial soundness indicators remain strong.
-The public debt ratio in 2016 fell to 40 percent of GDP, to compare with 42.7 in 2015 (before global finance crisis – 15 percent of GDP in 2008).
+GDP experienced very high real growth rates for the decade up to 2009, peaking at 11% in 2007.
+As a result, the country was often termed a Baltic Tiger.
+However, in 2009 due to the 2008 financial crisis, GDP contracted 15% and unemployment rate reached 17.8% in 2010.
+Growth has since been much slower.
+According to the IMF, financial conditions are conducive to growth and financial soundness indicators remain strong.
+The public debt ratio in 2016 was 40% of GDP; it had been 15% in 2008.

-On average, more than 95% of all foreign direct investment in Lithuania comes from European Union countries.
-Sweden is historically the largest investor with 20% – 30% of all FDI in Lithuania.
+On average, more than 95% of all foreign direct investment (FDI) comes from EU countries.
+Sweden is historically the largest investor with 20% – 30% of FDI.
 FDI into Lithuania spiked in 2017, reaching its highest ever recorded number of greenfield investment projects.
-In 2017, Lithuania was third country, after Ireland and Singapore by the average job value of investment projects.
+In 2017, Lithuania was third, after Ireland and Singapore by the average job value of investment projects.

-The US was the leading source country in 2017, 24.59% of total FDI.
-Next up are Germany and the UK, each representing 11.48% of total project numbers.
-Based on the Eurostat's data, in 2017, the value of Lithuanian exports recorded the most rapid growth not only in the Baltic countries, but also across Europe, which was 16.9 per cent.
+The US was the leading source country in 2017, 25% of total FDI.
+Based on the Eurostat's data, in 2017 the value of exports recorded the most rapid growth of Baltic states and across Europe at 17%.